RATS REQUIRES LLIBRARY!!! DOWNLOAD IT HERE!!!

 - Hunt Prey - The rat will hunt small or hostile mobs.
 Be aware that by default, non-upgraded rats are quite weak and easy for monsters to kill.
 For mob drops, using a Cheese Staff to set a deposit inventory functions just like the transport items command.

-The rat inventory screen also allows players to access the held item of the rat, along with giving it a helmet or headgear to equip, and managing its upgrades.
+The rat inventory screen also allows players to access the held item of the rat, along with giving it a helmet, banner or headgear to equip, and managing its upgrades.

 There are a multitude of upgrades that can be crafted for rats, ranging from simple health and speed boosts, to massive strength and armor gains, along with new abilities, like cooking food and carrying entire stacks of items.
 Most of these upgrades can be created with cheese and diamonds.